Timea's Kitchen

 • Fresh Bread: Don't forget the bread!
 A slice of crusty homemade bread is essential for soaking up every last bit of the sauce.
 I highly recommend pairing this with my Homemade Potato Bread.

-Hungarian Mushroom Paprikash Served on Plate With Penne Pasta
+Mushroom Paprikas Served on Plate With Penne Pasta

 Storing and Freezing